cycle/docs/advanced/limitations.md

 # Limitations
-Current implementation of Cycle ORM includes multiple limitations.
+The current implementation of Cycle ORM includes multiple limitations.

 ## Compound Primary Keys
 ORM relies on a unique primary key to create a proper entity map, using complex primary keys is currently not implemented.